Spinal Manipulation Adjustments

 Spinal manipulation is the use of force (rapid, shallow push) to spinal joints that move the target joint or nearby joints slightly beyond their normal range of movement.
 Spinal manipulation is often accompanied by an audible “pop“.
 This can be considered to be dissolved gas discharged from joint fluids with a quick drop in pressure.
 This gas abruptly joins into little bubbles, making a popping sound.
 Studies have demonstrated that it is not always essential to hear the audible pop for spinal manipulation to work.

 Goal: Spinal Manipulation

 The goal is to restore function to mechanical disorders of the spinal column and to reduce pain.

 A chiropractor is trained in this highly-specialized form of manual therapy and will inform you if your condition is suitable for this type of treatment.
 Spinal manipulation continues to be most successful when coupled with lifestyle adjustments, as well as active treatments, such as stretching and exercise.

 Conditions: Spinal Manipulation Treats

 The precise mechanism through which spinal manipulation works is debatable as of this time, but numerous theories are being studied, including stretching tight muscles, stimulating the nervous system, unlocking trapped spinal joints and freeing entrapped joints.

 Spinal manipulation has been proven to be safe and effective for specific types of recent neck and back injuries, along with more lasting or recurring musculoskeletal conditions.
 A chiropractor is trained to identify any serious underlying conditions that might preclude spinal manipulation or perhaps manual treatment.
 They would then refer you to the appropriate medical specialist.

 The manipulation of the cervical spine or neck is a common technique utilized by doctors of chiropractic for individuals complaining of the upper back, neck, and shoulder/arm pain, in addition to headaches.

 Benefits: Cervical Spinal Manipulation

 Chiropractic treatment is thought of as a first line of therapy for a range of cervical spine conditions and injuries/conditions which affect the thoracic and lumbar spine (back),

-Chiropractic treatment for cervical spine pain management includes (but isn’t limited to):
+Chiropractic treatment for cervical spine pain management includes (but is not limited to):

 - Reducing pain